CowboyPilot/ETCR5_VARA_TOOLS/CONTRIBUTING.md

 - Clear description of the enhancement
 - Use case / why it would be helpful
 - Any implementation ideas you have

+Again I can't promise I'll get around to fiddling with it but if it's helpful I may see what I can do.

 ### Pull Requests